ShihKuanChen/Aegle/README.md

 # Aegle
-Testing the effect of different colors and brightness on reaction time.
+Aegle is an software for testing the effect of different colors and brightness on reaction time.

 ## support system
 * Windows